stain/ro-crate-paper/manuscript.md

 Linked Data principles [@doi:10.4018/978-1-60960-593-3.ch008] (use of IRIs to identify resources (i.e. artefacts), resolvable via HTTP, enriched with metadata and linked to each other) are core to RO-Crate; therefore IRIs[^1] are used to identify an RO-Crate package, its constituent parts and metadata descriptions, and the properties and classes used in the metadata.

-Linked Data make it possible for consumers to follow links for more (ideally both human- and machine-readable) information; as the RO-Crate relies on these principles, ti can be sufficiently _self-describing_ as artefacts can be interrelated using global identifiers, without needing to recursively fully describe every referenced artefact.
+Linked Data make it possible for consumers to follow links for more (ideally both human- and machine-readable) information; as the RO-Crate relies on these principles, it can be sufficiently _self-describing_ as artefacts can be interrelated using global identifiers, without needing to recursively fully describe every referenced artefact.

 [PROPOSED REPHRASE ON PREVIOUS PAR] RO Crates are _self-described_; and follow the Linked Data principles to describe all of their resources in both human and machine readable manner.
 Hence, resources are identified using global identifiers; and  relationships between two resources are defined with links.